With our premium Chart widget, you can place a variety of charts on your page. You can import the data from a CSV file, a URL or add it manually.

 6. Background settings [back to top]

 Change the color of your widget.
 Set the transparency to make it blend into the background.
+Apply the settings for this widget to all widgets on your page.

 7. Resources [back to top]